 Please note that the grants are discretionary, and subject to the availability of funds.
 Being an eligible organisation does not give any automatic entitlement to a grant.

 We don’t want to be prescriptive about what the grants can be used for, as there are likely to be many different ideas, but examples include gardening tools for a community group, play equipment for a community centre or pots and pans for a lunch club.
 We could also fund hiring equipment and other costs related to a community engagement activity such as a PA system or interpreter, or costs linked to a programme of activities, such as venue hire or sessional workers (not employed staff) where a clear ongoing community benefit is demonstrated in the application.

 1. Check that your proposal meets the criteria above and that you are eligible to apply.

-6. You will be notified when your application has been received by officers and told when a decision will be made, which should be within twelve weeks.
+6. You will be notified when your application has been received by officers and told when a decision will be made, which should be within six weeks.
 You will be asked at this stage to provide any other documentation relevant to your application (for example permissions).

-Once the grant funds have been paid.
-You will have up to two months to report back to us on the impact or difference the item/s has made, using a form we will provide.
+Once the grant funds have been paid you will have up to two months to report back to us on the impact or difference the item/s has made, using a form we will provide.
 We will ask to see photos of the purchased item/s in place/use and confirmation that council support has been acknowledged.